Happy HQ, 3rd Floor, 9 Alie Street, London E1 8DE

 Read about what has been made possible in: Restorative Justice • Business • Sustainable Development (UN) • Software • National Leadership Campaign • Government • Higher Education • The Board Room • Military • Nurse Training • Individual Transformations • Healthcare • Child Welfare

-The course will run from 10am to 4:30pm (light cold buffet 1pm to 1:45pm).
+The course will run from 10am to 4:30pm (hot buffet 1pm to 1:45pm).
 Please be careful to arrive by 9:45am for registration and refreshments.
 The course will start precisely on time and it may not be possible to go back over material missed by late arrivals.
 If you arrive over 30 minutes late you may not be able to attend the day.

 Please ensure you read our Terms and Conditions before booking for our payment terms and cancellation policy.